 • Montana: Borrowers can qualify for up to $15,000 in assistance for a down payment from Montana Housing.
 Repayment is either due when the home is sold or in the form of a 15-year loan.

-• Chenoa Fund: The Chenoa Fund is a nationwide down payment assistance program for creditworthy individuals on FHA loans up to 5% for low- to moderate-income households.
+• Chenoa Fund: The Chenoa Fund is a nationwide down payment assistance program for creditworthy individuals on FHA loans up to 5% of the down payment needed for low- to moderate-income households.
 Both repayable and forgivable options are available.

 In some areas, DPA programs can be hard to find or difficult to qualify for.
 Your lender can be an excellent resource if you need help buying a home with a small down payment.
 Discuss options with a representative and see what is available.